 WMS is a simple web service that returns a map view of spatial information as an image.
 The BioGeoSDI experiment uses the WMS standard to display occurrence data, environmental data, and completed niche models.
 Because of the nature of WMS, every request to the server has to be dynamically created and therefore the use of WMS can be very resource intensive for the server.
-Considering the use of WMS together with services like Google Maps, we had the possibility to do some caching to avoid dynamically recreating the maps, but this is maybe something for the OGC to consider.
+Considering the use of WMS together with services like Google Maps, we had the possibility to do some caching to avoid recreating dynamically the maps, but this is maybe something that could be tackled by OGC.